This printed article is located at https://investor.ascottreit.com/our_corporate_governance_culture.html

 In order to fulfil their responsibilities, directors should be provided with complete, adequate and timely information prior to board meetings and on an ongoing basis so as to enable them to make informed decisions to discharge their duties and responsibilities.

 The Board meets regularly and Board meetings, in general, last up to half a day.
 At each Board meeting, the CEO provides updates on Ascott Reit’s business and operations, as well as financial performance.
-Presentations in relation to specific business areas are also made by key executives and external consultants or experts; this allows the Board to develop a good understanding of Ascott Reit’s business and also promotes active engagement between the Board and the key executives of the Manager.
+Presentations in relation to specific business areas are also made by key executives, external consultants or experts.
+This allows the Board to develop a good understanding of the progress of Ascott Reit’s business as well as the issues and challenges facing Ascott Reit, and promotes active engagement with the key executives of the Manager.

 In addition to providing complete, adequate and timely information to the Board on Board affairs and issues requiring the Board’s decision, Management also provides ongoing reports relating to the operational and financial performance of Ascott Reit, such as monthly management reports.

 Where appropriate, informal meetings are also held for Management to brief Directors on prospective transactions and potential developments in the early stages before formal Board approval is sought.